tolgee/documentation/blog/2023-08-01-tolgee-with-next-13.md

         └── page.tsx
 ```

-The app structure and the middleware are part of the `next-intl` setup.
-The `tolgee` folder will serve for client and server setup with shared properties and in the i18n folder we will have our static files (exported from Tolgee platform or empty for now).
+The app structure and middleware play essential roles in the next-intl setup.
+The Tolgee folder serves for both client and server configurations with shared properties.
+The i18n folder contains the static files (exported from the Tolgee platform or left empty for now).

-This is how we setup the `middleware` file:
+Below is the configuration for the `middleware` file:

 ```tsx
 // middleware.ts